-Since late 2015, the Federal Reserve has raised the upper limit of its target federal funds rate by 1.50 percentage points, from 0.25% to 1.75%, and is on track to raise it another 0.25 points this month.
+Since late 2015, the Federal Reserve has raised the upper limit of its target federal funds rate by 2 percentage points, from 0.25% in December 2015, to 2.25%.
+The Fed is expected to raise rates another 25 basis points on Dec.
+18.

-Fed rate changes have wide ranging implications for consumers and MagnifyMoney analyzed Federal Reserve rate data to illustrate how the rates consumers pay for loans and earn on deposits have changed since the Fed started raising rates two and a half years ago.
+MagnifyMoney analyzed Federal Reserve rate data to illustrate how the rates consumers pay for loans and earn on deposits have changed since the Fed started raising them two and a half years ago.
+In short, we find Fed rate hikes have wide-ranging implications for consumers.

-- According to our analysis, credit card rates are most sensitive to changes in the federal funds rate, almost directly matching the rate change with a 1.41 point increase since December, 2015.
-Credit card rates will continue to rise in line with the Fed’s rate increases, and if the Fed raises rates again the average household that carries credit card debt month to month will pay over $150 in extra interest per year compared to before the rate hikes began.
+- According to our analysis, credit card rates are most sensitive to changes in the federal funds rate, almost directly matching the rate change with a 2.16 point increase since December 2015.
+Credit card rates will continue to rise in line with the Fed’s rate increases, and if the Fed raises them again, the average household that carries credit card debt month to month will pay over $150 in extra interest per year compared with before the Fed rate hikes began.
 MagnifyMoney estimates 122 million Americans carry credit card debt month to month.

-- Student loan and auto loan rates have also risen sharply, but only half as much as credit card rates, in part because they are longer term forms of lending that are less reliant on the short-term federal funds rate.
+- Student loan and auto loan rates have also risen sharply — but by less than half as much as credit card rates — in part because they are long-term forms of lending that are less reliant on the short-term federal funds rate.
 Federal student loan rates are set based on the 10-year Treasury note rate each May.

-- Savers at big banks have seen little change, with the average savings and CD account passing through only a fraction of the rate increase, but that masks a big opportunity for savers who shop around and move deposits to online banks.
-Online banks have aggressively raised rates, and now offer rates in the 2% range, versus just 1% in 2015.
+- Savers at big banks have seen little change, with the average savings and CD account passing through only a fraction of the rate increase.
+However, that masks a big opportunity for savers who shop around and move deposits to online banks.
+Online banks have aggressively raised rates, and now often offer rates of more than 2%, versus just 1% in 2015.
 That’s over 20 times what typical accounts pay.

-Most credit cards have a rate that’s directly based on the prime rate, for example the prime rate plus 9.99%.
+Most credit cards have a rate that’s directly based on the prime rate, for example, the prime rate plus 9.99%.
 As a result, card rates tend to move almost immediately in line with Fed rate changes.
-In the current cycle, the rates on all credit card accounts tracked by the Federal Reserve have increased 1.41 points, in line with the Fed’s increase of 1.50 points.
+In the current cycle, the rates on all credit card accounts tracked by the Federal Reserve have increased 2.16 points, roughly in line with the Fed’s increase of 2 points.

 That said, consumers can still find attractive introductory rate offers.

-For example 0% balance transfer offers have continued to remain long even as the Fed has hiked rates, with offers still available for nearly 2 years at 0%.
+For example, 0% balance transfer offers have continued to have long terms even as the Fed hiked rates, with offers still available for nearly two years at 0%.

-Credit card issuers make up for the rate hike by the automatic rise in variable backend rates, as well the increasing spread between the prime rate and what consumers pay on new accounts.
+Credit card issuers make up for the rate hike with the automatic rise in variable back-end rates, as well as the increasing spread between the prime rate and what consumers pay on new accounts.
 They can also increase other fees, like late payment fees or balance transfer fees to keep long 0% deals viable.

 The Federal Reserve tends to hike up interest rates gradually over time.
 And people in credit card debt will barely notice the rate increase in their monthly statement.
 When rates are increased by 0.25%, the monthly minimum due on a credit card will increase $2 for every $10,000 of debt.